ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * wasSuccessful: (Boolean) or (String) Whether the share was successful.

 * metadata: (Associative Array) Additional key-value metadata associated with this social share.
+[OPTIONAL]

 Record a social sharing event with Artisan.